okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 ### Okta's Angular Support

+The Okta Angular SDK is a wrapper around [Okta Auth JS](https://github.com/okta/okta-auth-js), which builds on top of OIDC.
 More information about Okta's Angular library can be [found on npmjs.com](https://www.npmjs.com/package/@okta/okta-angular).

 {% img blog/spring-boot-2-angular-5/okta-angular.png alt:"Okta Angular" width:"800" %}{: .center-image }

-To install it, run the following command:
+To install it, run the following command in the `client` directory:

 ```
 npm install --save @okta/okta-angular